Mission

 Our History

-The Hektoen Institute was founded in 1943 by a group of prominent Cook County physicians as a venue for funding and conducting medical research and education.
-Until 1990, It was located in the Cook County Hospital of Chicago, where its investigators carried out research in many different areas of medicine.
-They made seminal contributions to the disciplines of liver disease, gastroenterology, urology, cardiology, and renal diseases, resulting in the publication of more than 2,700 scientific papers.
-They also advanced medical education by means of lectures, symposia, and fellowships.
-Through its Morris Friedell mentorship, it enabled young talented persons from the inner city of Chicago to work in its laboratories and later enter successful careers in medicine, physiology, science, and even space travel.
+The Hektoen Institute was founded in 1943 by a group of prominent Chicago physicians as a venue for funding and conducting medical research and education.
+Over the years, it has made seminal scientific contributions to the disciplines of liver disease, gastroenterology, urology, cardiology, and renal diseases.
+It also has advanced medical education by means of lectures, symposia, and fellowships.
+Through the Morris Friedell mentorship it helped talented young Chicagoans gain laboratory experience, leading to successful careers in medicine, science, and space exploration.
+During the HIV/AIDS epidemic, Hektoen supported research in the treatment of HIV and in the epidemiological aspects of the disease, and through grant administration program implementation, educational programming, and fiscal management has addressed the most pressing health concerns affecting the affected population.

 The old Hektoen Institute